Content pillars

 What is a Content Pillar?

-A social media content pillar is a number of pillars, themes, or topics that have been decided upon in your strategy phase.
+A social media content pillar is a set of themes or topics that have been decided upon in your strategy phase.

 You may have heard of content pillars in relation to content marketing, and if so, they relate to social media marketing in much the same way.